 Expansion of automatic enrolment update

-During the committee stage of the Pensions (Extension of Automatic Enrolment) (No. 2) Private Members' Bill (see our Insight), the Pensions Minister Laura Trott MP, confirmed that a consultation on implementation approach for the expanded regime may come out this autumn and the Government still plans to implement the reforms in the ‘mid-2020s’.
+During the committee stage of the Pensions (Extension of Automatic Enrolment) (No. 2) Private Members' Bill (see our insight), the Pensions Minister Laura Trott MP, confirmed that a consultation on implementation approach for the expanded regime may come out this autumn and the Government still plans to implement the reforms in the ‘mid-2020s’.
 The Bill’s third reading in the House of Commons will take place on 24 March 2023.

 The intention is that auto-enrolment will be expanded to those aged between 18 and 21 and that the Lower Earnings Limit of the qualifying earnings band will be removed.
 Although these changes will help increase pensions savings there are still many people for whom the minimum level of contributions will not provide a sufficient level of retirement income and there are calls for the statutory minimum contribution levels to be increased to address this issue.
 The current Bill does not cover this area.